MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-prompts.md

 What you do with the prompt result depends on why you requested the information from the user.
 Options include:

-* Use the information to control the flow of your dialog, such as when the user responses to a confirm or choice prompt.
+* Use the information to control the flow of your dialog, such as when the user responds to a confirm or choice prompt.
 * Cache the information in the dialog's state, such as setting a value in the waterfall step context's _values_ property, and then return the collected information when the dialog ends.
 * Save the information to bot state.
 This would require you to design your dialog to have access to the bot's state property accessors.